nhsx/skunkworks-parkinsons-detection/README.md

 ![Banner of NHS AI Lab Skunkworks ](docs/banner.png)

-# NHS AI Lab Skunkworks project: AI Parkinson’s Disease Pathology Scanning PoC.
+# NHS AI Lab Skunkworks project: Parkinson's Disease Pathology Prediction

-> A pilot project for the NHS AI (Artificial Intelligence) Lab Skunkworks team, "AI Parkinson’s Disease Pathology Scanning PoC" (Automatic segmentation and detection of Parkinson’s disease pathology using synthetic staining and deep neural networks).
+> A pilot project for the NHS AI (Artificial Intelligence) Lab Skunkworks team, "Parkinson's Disease Pathology Prediction" (Automatic segmentation and detection of Parkinson's disease pathology using synthetic staining and deep neural networks).

-"AI Parkinson’s Disease Pathology Scanning PoC" was selected as a project in 2022 following a successful pitch to the AI Skunkworks problem-sourcing programme.
+"Parkinson's Disease Pathology Prediction" was selected as a project in 2022 following a successful pitch to the AI Skunkworks problem-sourcing programme.

 ![Image of model segmentation approach](docs/segmentation.png)

 ## Intended Use

-This proof of concept ([TRL 4](https://en.wikipedia.org/wiki/Technology_readiness_level)) is intended to demonstrate the technical validity of applying Machine Learning techniques to a dataset from Imperial College's Brain Bank in order detect Parkinson’s disease pathology.
+This proof of concept ([TRL 4](https://en.wikipedia.org/wiki/Technology_readiness_level)) is intended to demonstrate the technical validity of applying Machine Learning techniques to a dataset from Imperial College's Brain Bank in order detect Parkinson's disease pathology.
 It is not intended for deployment in a clinical or non-clinical setting without further development and compliance with the [UK Medical Device Regulations 2002](https://www.legislation.gov.uk/uksi/2002/618/contents/made) where the product qualifies as a medical device.

 ## Data Protection